In 30 minutes and only four ingredients, these easy and super addictive No Bake Peanut Butter Bars are just like a Reese’s cup in bar form!

 - Remove the "dough" from the bowl and press it into a 9 x 13-inch dish, pushing to the corners until the bottom is completely covered.
 Smooth the top as best you can.

-- Melt the chocolate chips with the remaining 3 tbsp of butter in the microwave (or a small saucepan) until all the chips have been melted and the mixture is thick and smooth.
+- Melt the chocolate chips with the remaining 3 tablespoon of butter in the microwave (or a small saucepan) until all the chips have been melted and the mixture is thick and smooth.
 Dollop spoonfuls of the chocolate mixture all over the peanut butter mixture and spread it to the corners using an offset spatula.

 - Chill until set, about 30 minutes.
 Remove from refrigerator, cut into squares, and serve.
 Store at cool room temperature( or in the refrigerator) for up to one week (if they last that long)!